TKVSC-Team/totk-vscode/.github/CONTRIBUTING.md

 ## Before submitting a PR

 - Make sure the extension builds: `npm run build`
+- Run `npm run fix` to lint and format both TypeScript and Python
 - Keep changes focused — one concern per PR
 - Reference any related issue in your PR description (e.g. `Closes #123`)
 - Don't include unrelated formatting or whitespace changes